saloni-sanger/OperatingSystemsUNIXutilProject/README.md

-# Operating Systems Project 1: UNIX utilities
+# Operating Systems Project: UNIX utilities

 ### Background
 In this project I built for utilities: wcat, wgrep, wzip, and wunzip.